culibraries/folio/pulumi/README.md

     ```sh
     aws iam list-roles
-    # In the response use `/folio-cluster-admin-role` to find the assoicated role and note the `Arn`
+    # In the response use `/folio-cluster-admin-role` to find the associated role and note the `Arn`
     ```

     Now assume the role: